shan-kmr/loop-news/prd-1.md

 That one JSON holds every search query, its raw articles, per-day summaries, topic clusters, timestamps, and any notification settings.

 #### Google Authentication
-Instead of building a username/password system, the app uses **“Log in with Google”** via OAuth2.
-You click the Google button, grant basic profile access, and Google returns a unique user ID (the “sub”), your name, email, and avatar URL.
+Instead of building a username/password system, the app uses **"Log in with Google"** via OAuth2.
+You click the Google button, grant basic profile access, and Google returns a unique user ID (the "sub"), your name, email, and avatar URL.
 The app then:
 1. Creates or updates `user_data/<sub>.json` with your profile.
 2. Stores your `<sub>` in a secure session cookie so every request knows exactly who you are.